Policy on Sexual Harassment

 Please review the following:

-Catholic HEART Workcamp requires and will provide all Youth Ministers/Contact Leaders with a Verification Agreement Form that requires all attendees 18 and older to complete the requirements of their Parish and its Diocese in regard to their sexual abuse risk prevention policies, training, and background checks.
-This form will be provided by CHWC and must be signed by the Youth Minister/Contact Leader and Pastor.
+Catholic HEART Workcamp requires and will provide all Youth Ministers/Contact Leaders with a Verification Agreement Form that requires all attendees 18 and older to complete the requirements of their Parish and its Diocese in regard to their sexual abuse risk prevention policies, training and background checks.
+This form will be provided by CHWC and must be signed by the Youth Minister/Contact Leader and Pastor, President, or Principal.

 CHWC requires all summer staff employees to have a background check prior to being hired by CHWC.